How to apply for food stamps in the US

 - Subtract a standard $ 149 deduction if your family has 1 to 3 people, or a standard deduction of $ 160 if your family has 4 and more.

-- You can take care deduction, when necessary, for work, school or education.
-This value may vary by state.
+- You can post a care deduction when needed — for work, training, or education.
+This value can vary from state to state.

 - Subtract medical expenses for the elderly or disabled if they are more than $ 35 per month and are not covered by someone else.